JPawlikowski/JPawlikowski.github.io/index.md

-## A modest yet hopeful github page by Jakub Pawlikowki
+## JPawlikowski, a github page

+"Computer Science is no more about computers than astronomy is about telescopes" - Dijkstra

 ## [Jakub Pawlikowski's LinkedIn Page](https://www.linkedin.com/in/jakub-pawlikowski-592269118/ "JPawlikowski LinkedIn")
   Beware of embarassing profile picture